robseb/rsyocto/README.md

 # Author
 * **Robin Sebastian [(LinkedIn)](https://www.linkedin.com/in/robin-sebastian-a5080220a)**

 *rsyocto* is a project, that I have fully developed on *my own*.
-No companies are involved in my projects.
+No companies were involved in my projects.
 I’m recently graduated as a master in electrical engineering with the major embedded systems (*M. Sc.*).

 **I'm open for cooperations as a freelancer to realize your specific requirements especially for industrial, scientific and automotive purposes.**